QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-proteome-x.md

 ## Overview / Summary

-This project, undertaken at UConn DXG, involved modernizing a legacy application for ProteomeXchange data analysis.
+This project, undertaken at UConn I3, involved modernizing a legacy application for ProteomeXchange data analysis.
 The original application utilized an older React frontend and a core C-based algorithm for analyzing over-represented proteomes or motifs, containerized with Ansible.
 The primary goal was to update the technology stack, improve maintainability, and streamline deployment.
 The modernized application, now deployed at [https://www.proteome-x.com/](https://www.proteome-x.com/), features a Laravel backend, a contemporary React UI, and the same C algorithm containerized with Docker, all running on an Ubuntu server.
 This modernization effort was completed in 2023.

 ## Research Question / Objectives